Coastal Classic – Course Description

-Want to know what to expect come race day?
-Then check out the course as seen through the eyes of 2015 overall winner Mark Green, the man behind ‘The Body Mechanic‘.
+As seen through the eyes of physio and previous overall winner Mark Green, the man behind ‘The Body Mechanic‘.

-The finish line conversations after the Coastal Classic are very telling, and sum up the different perspective and expectation levels of road runners vs trail runners.
+The finish-line conversations after the Coastal Classic are very telling and sum up the different perspectives and expectation levels of road runners vs trail runners.

 Most of the trail runners I speak to after the race complain that the course is “too runnable”, and that there aren’t any big enough hills to really sort the wheat from the chaff.
 Most of the road runners on the other hand have suffered pretty bad cramp, have hated the fact that they “couldn’t get into a rhythm” and can’t believe it took so long to run “only 30km”.

 Personally I think these are the exact reasons why both road runners and trail runners should do the Coastal Classic.
 It is good for your body to do something different.
 In this case, some faster running for the trail runners and some “mountains” for the road runners.